xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+4.0.14  Apr 4, 2015
+    These two issues are worth their own release.
+You will find that using xLights 4 just got a lot better.

     -- bug (gil) Dropping or Control-V pasting into an empty area with a partial effect consumes the effect #160 -- enh (gil)  When dragging effects, do not require timing track to be active #143 4.0.13  Apr 3, 2015